theodenanyoh11/Krumalabs-better-auth-nextjs-starter/README.md

 A production-ready Next.js starter template with authentication, user management, and admin features built with [Better Auth](https://github.com/theodenanyoh/better-auth).

+## Inspiration

+This starter template is inspired by the excellent tutorial series by [Aditya Singh](https://www.youtube.com/@AdityaSinghCodes) on building a Next.js authentication system.
+You can find the original tutorial and code at [better-auth-nextjs](https://github.com/adityasinghcodes/better-auth-nextjs/tree/main).

 ## Features

 - 🔐 Authentication with email/password and social providers